Saint Francis Health System, Medical Office Building and Ambulatory Surgery Center

 Designing with patient experience in mind

-Inside, the design prioritizes a calm and intuitive patient experience.
-Clear sightlines, abundant natural light, and thoughtfully selected materials create a welcoming environment that supports healing while simplifying navigation for patients and visitors alike.
+On the interior, every design decision serves the goal of a calm, intuitive patient experience.
+Clear sightlines guide visitors naturally through the space while natural light floods the interior.
+Carefully selected materials create a welcoming environment that supports healing while simplifying navigation for patients and visitors who may already be navigating stress or uncertainty.

-Beyond its architectural expression, the project reflects Saint Francis Health System’s commitment to patient-centered care, operational excellence, and thoughtful design — delivering a facility that serves both immediate clinical needs and long-term community impact.
+This project represents more than square footage and surgical suites.
+It reflects Saint Francis Health System's commitment to patient-centered care, operational excellence, and thoughtful design — delivering a facility that serves both the immediate clinical needs of today and the long-term health of the community.